 Metering: This interface provides full coloured metering for each input channel.

 Portability: The M-track is very compact and weighs 0.9kg, making it extremely portable.

 Good For: This interface is great for solo musicians or those recording mono sources such as voice or hardware modular synths.

 Not Good For: The M-Audio interface cannot be used for anything larger than a stereo source and isn’t capable of recording MIDI.

-Points To Note: The M-Audio only features a single headphone output, which makes recording anything other than a solo artist quite difficult.
-The M-Audio does, however, feature stainless steel control knobs as well as a large macro volume control for the stereo output for durability and ease of use.
+Points to Note: The M-Audio only features a single headphone output, which makes recording anything other than a solo artist quite difficult.
+The M-Audio does, however, feature stainless steel control knobs as well as a large macro volume control for the stereo output which promotes durability and ease of use.

 Summary: This simple and compact interface is great for any musician on the go, or an engineer that may be required to record on multiple sites.
 It is one of the most basic and cheapest options on this list.